telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 #### Tests procedure:
 - drop the database in mongo
 - create 5000 subscriptions with subject.entities.idPattern: .*
-- verify/modify the notification listener with a delay of 10 minutes before answering.
+- verify/modify the notification listener with a delay of 10 minutes before answering (recomend to use `notif_listener_with_delay_in_response` script).
 - modify the ContextBroker config with: `"-httpTimeout 600000 -notificationMode threadpool:60000:5000"` and restart it.
 - launch an entity update, that it triggers all subscriptions.
 - launch indefinitely a "/version" request per second and:
      - report that its response is correct.
-     - report the number of estbilished connections (if `-noEstablished` param is used this column is ignored)
+     - report the number of established connections (if `-noEstablished` param is used this column is ignored)
      - report the queue size into ContextBroker (if `-noQueueSize` param is used this column is ignored)

 #### Mehod of use: